SANDAG/ABM/src/asim/configs/README_configs.md

 * Double check units for parking costs in landuse
 * origin and destination terminal times (`oTermTime, dTermTime`) are not included in landuse data, setting to 0 as placeholder until it can be joined
 * Had to restructure calculation of `parkingCostBeforeReimb` in preprocessor. check to make it is still consistent with UEC
-* `[WLK,PNR,KNR]_available` conditions need to call the TVPB logsums correctly.
-They are all turned on as a placeholder
-  - large logsum values in the utility expression should make these roughly irrelevant
-* `DTW` path is being used for PNR, KNR, and TNC.  maz to taz drive times only include taps connected to parking lots, meaning knr and tnc are restricted to only these taps
-* Renaming of tour purposes in _tour_mode_choice_coefficients_template.csv_
-  - Copied the maint column into three separate columns named escort, shopping, and othmaint
-  - Copied the disc column into three separate columns named eatout, social, othdiscr
-  - This was needed because all of the other models define different purposes and need to calculate logsums for each purpose.
-ActivitySim will crash if the purpose names do not match.
-  - Since the columns were just copied and all of the coefficient names remain the same, the utility calculated for each of the maint purposes will be the same (and similarly for disc).
-  - Since thing was applied in trip mode choice
-  - Note that this has implications when performing estimation
-* Made some changes to bike logsum calculations
-  - Old version had different logsums for male and female.
-Input data only has one logsum.
-Removed segmentation by gender.
-  - Bike logsums were separated by inbound and outbound.
-Since they don't vary by time of day, and if the path is the same, shouldn't the inbound bike logsum = outbound bike logsum?
-     - This change was made because it is easy to access _od_skims_, but no _do_skims_ object exists (only _dot_skims_)
-     - The logsum matrix is not symmetric about the diagonal, so this assumption doesn't really hold....
-  - Bike is available when the sum of inbound and outbound logsums < -999
-  - Bike time is not being used. bike time coefficient is calculated in pre-processor, but is not used anywhere...
-MANY VARIABLE ARE DEFINED BUT NOT USED IN abm2+, AND THIS IS ONE.
-  - Same in trip mode choice except there's no inbound / outbound distinction
 ---
 Stop frequency
 * check the tod used in the calibration lines in the uec